HNordhaus/nuget-license-net8/README.md

-Please note: I will push the required changes to support .NET 8 within the next few day (as of August 1st, 2024).
+Please note: I will push the required changes to support .NET 8 within the next few days (as of August 1st, 2024).
 It is a simple fix, but it works - and I want to share it with the community, of course.
 Please stand by for the changes to come :-)

 # Nuget License Utility [![Build Status](https://travis-ci.com/tomchavakis/nuget-license.svg?branch=develop)](https://travis-ci.com/tomchavakis/nuget-license.svg?branch=develop) [![NuGet](https://img.shields.io/nuget/v/dotnet-project-licenses.svg)](https://www.nuget.org/packages/dotnet-project-licenses)